davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 - No private data was used
 - Default Fabric policies and configurations (note that in 2.5 SendBufferSize now defaults to 100) excluding anything previously mentioned
 - No range queries or JSON queries
+- The network was enabled for TLS, but not mutual TLS

 ### Load Generator